Beczheng/flask_4_databases_mysql_vm/README.md

   4. Type 'GRANT ALL PRIVEGES ON *.* TO '<username>'@'%' WITH GRANT OPTION;`.
 Use your non-root username.
 This will grant privileges to the non-root user.

 #### 3. Connect to MySQL Workbench
-- Allow a MySQL connection (Cloud Shell)
+- Allow a MySQL Workbench connection
-  1. In your terminal, do `control + D`.
+  1. In your cloud shell terminal, do `control + D`.
-  2. Type `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf`.
+  2. In the terminal, type `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf`.
 This will allow you to change certain MySQL configurations.
   3. Then, set both the bind-address and mysqlx-bind-address to `0.0.0.0`.
   4. Do `control + O` to save.
   5. Press `enter`.
   6. Do `control + X` to exit.
-  7. For the changes to take place, type `/etc/init.d/mysql restart`.
+  7. For the changes to take place, type `/etc/init.d/mysql restart` in the terminal.
 This will restart MySQL.
-- Setting up the MySQL port (Azure)
+- Setting up the MySQL port
   1. Go back to your VM on Azure.
   2. Click `network settings`.
   3. Scroll to inbound port rules and click the drop down for `+ create port rule`.